New Brunswick

-New Brunswick is a province of Canada, bordering Quebec to the north, Nova Scotia to the east, the Gulf of Saint Lawrence to the northeast, the Bay of Fundy to the southeast, and the U.S. state of Maine to the west.
+New Brunswick is a province of Canada, bordering Quebec to the northwest, the Gulf of Saint Lawrence to the northeast, Nova Scotia to the east, the Bay of Fundy to the southeast, and the U.S. state of Maine to the southwest.
 It is part of Eastern Canada and is one of the three Maritime provinces and one of the four Atlantic provinces.
 The province is about 83% forested and its northern half is occupied by the Appalachians.
 The province's climate is continental with snowy winters and temperate summers.
 The province has a surface area of 72908 km2 and 775,610 inhabitants (2021 census).

-Approximately half of the population lives in urban areas, predominantly in Moncton, Saint John and Fredericton.
+Approximately half of the population lives in urban areas, predominantly in Moncton, Saint John, and Fredericton.
 In 1969, New Brunswick passed the Official Languages Act which began recognizing French as an official language, along with English.
 New Brunswickers have the right to receive provincial government services in the official language of their choice.
 About two thirds of the population are English speaking and one third is French speaking.
 New Brunswick is home to most of the cultural region of Acadia and most Acadians.
 New Brunswick's variety of French is called Acadian French.
 There are seven regional accents.

 The territory of New Brunswick overlaps the homelands of three First Nations: the Mi’kmaq, Wolastoqiyik (Maliseet), and Passamaquoddy.
 The eastern coast is part of Mi'kma'ki, while Wolastoqiyik and Passamaquoddy territories cover the west.
 In 1604, Acadia, the first New France colony, was founded with the creation of Port-Royal in southwest Nova Scotia.
 For a century and half afterwards, Acadia changed hands multiple times due to numerous conflicts between France and the United Kingdom.
 From 1755 to 1764, the British deported Acadians en masse, an event known as the Great Upheaval.
 This, along with the Treaty of Paris, solidified Acadia as British property.
 In 1784, following the arrival of many loyalists fleeing the American Revolution, the colony of New Brunswick was officially created, separating it from what is now Nova Scotia.
-The following year came the incorporation Saint John, the first city in what would become Canada.
+The following year saw the incorporation of Saint John, the first city in what would become Canada.
 In the early 1800s, New Brunswick prospered and the population grew rapidly.
 In 1867, New Brunswick decided to join with Nova Scotia and the Province of Canada (now Quebec and Ontario) to form Canada.
 After Confederation, shipbuilding and lumbering declined, and protectionism disrupted trade with New England.
 From the mid-1900s onwards, New Brunswick was one of the poorest regions of Canada, a fact eventually mitigated by transfer payments.
-However, the province has seen the highest eastward migration in 45 years in both rural and urban areas, as people from Ontario and other parts of Canada migrate to the area.
+However, the province has seen the highest eastward interprovincial migration in 45 years in both rural and urban areas, as people from Ontario and other parts of Canada migrate to the area.